10 Amazing Benefits of Pollock Fish

 Low Cholesterol Levels

-Pollock fish are high in vitamin B6, as well as selenium, both of which have been linked to lower cholesterol levels and a reduced risk of coronary heart disease.
+Pollock fish are high in vitamin B6, as well as selenium, both of which have been linked to lower cholesterol levels.
 Selenium also acts as an antioxidant, which can help prevent damage and oxidative stress in the arteries and blood vessels.
 Two of the omega-3 fatty acids found in pollock fish are also known to lower triglyceride levels and elevate “good” cholesterol levels in the body.
 [7]

 Reduced Inflammation